Passeriform/GodWit-Daemon/.github/ISSUE_TEMPLATE/bug_report.md

 #### What is the expected behavior?

-What do you think godwit should have done?
+What do you think godwit-daemon should have done?